Riesz's lemma: Characterization of finite dimension

 But compact sets are bounded, so $C$ lies in the closure of $Y.$ This proves the result.

 For a different proof based on Hahn–Banach theorem see Crespín (1994).

-Spectral theory
+Banach space theory

 The spectral properties of compact operators acting on a Banach space are similar to those of matrices.
 Riesz's lemma is essential in establishing this fact.

-Other applications
+A particular case of the previous section is that the identity operator on a Banach space $X$ is a compact operator if and only if $X$ is finite-dimensional.